 Economist

-While it might seem as though one type of degree—the MA or the MS—takes longer, on average each typically takes a similar amount of time: between 18 months and two years to complete, if you attend full time.
+While it might seem that one type of degree—the MA or the MS—takes longer, on average, each typically takes a similar amount of time: between 18 months and two years to complete if you attend full-time.

 Deciding to pursue an MA degree or MS degree is an exciting step.
-Take your time considering your career goals, the subjects you’re interested in, and the programs that will best meet your needs.
+Consider your career goals, the subjects you’re interested in, and the programs that will best meet your needs.

-Many master's programs are now offered online to accommodate students who may be working full- or part-time and need greater flexibility to complete their graduate.
+Many master's programs are now offered online to accommodate students who may be working full- or part-time and need greater flexibility to complete their graduation.
 You can earn your MA or MS degree from leading universities on Coursera.
-There are programs available in high-growth fields such as Computer Science and Engineering, Public Health, Business, and Public Policy.
+The programs available include high-growth fields such as Computer Science and Engineering, Public Health, Business, and Public Policy.

 Editorial Team